VaiibbhavGaur/Unsupervised-Learning/Predict the Bankruptcy from Qualitative parameters from experts/README.md

 ## Data Description:
 Data contains details of some decision rules which can help in predicting
 qualitative bankruptcy.

+## Number of Instances:
+250

+## Number of Attributes:
+6, each corresponding to Qualitative Parameters in Bankruptcy

 ## Attribute Information:
 (P=Positive,A-Average,N-negative,B-Bankruptcy,NB-Non-Bankruptcy)